QE-at-CGI-FI/pft-eprimer-agentic-github-copilot-demo/generated/detailed-bug-reports.md

 1. Navigate to https://qe-at-cgi-fi.github.io/eprime/
 2. Read the browser tab title
 3. Read the main H1 heading on the page
-4. Compare for consistency and clarity
+4. Compare for consistency and clarity (e-primer / eprimer)

 ### Expected Result
 Clear, consistent, and well-written titles that accurately represent the application.